LSAT 106 – Section 1 – Question 22

 The lack of substance results in short lived books.

-The changes in children’s books have made them less complec and substantive.
+The culture-driven changes in children’s books have also made those books more humorous, simpler, and narrower in subject matter.

 A